betsee/betse/README.md

 other embedded metadata).

 ### Caveats

+While commonly regarded as the best utility for freezing Python applications, PyInstaller is *not* without the occasional caveat.
+Most if not all such caveats apply to alternative utilities (e.g., `cx_Freeze`, `py2app`, `py2exe`).

+#### Forwards Incompatibilities

+Executables frozen on older versions of supported operating systems are *typically* compatible with newer versions of the same systems.
+For example, executables frozen on Ubuntu 12.04 (Precise Pangolin) are typically compatible with Ubuntu 12.10, 14.04, 14.10, and newer.
+This is commonly referred to as **backwards compatibility**.

+The converse is *not* the case.
+That is, executables frozen on newer versions of supported operating systems are guaranteeably incompatible with older versions of the same systems.
+For example, executables frozen on OS X 10.10 (Yosemite) are guaranteeably incompatible with OS X 10.9, 10.8, 10.7, and older.
+This is commonly referred to as **forwards incompatibility**.

+For this reason, executables should be frozen on the oldest possible versions of supported operating systems themselves supporting all application dependencies.
+The simplest means of doing so is to **host** (i.e., install and run) such versions of such systems as virtual guests of the current system via a **hypervisor** (i.e., an application creating and running virtual machines).

+For this purpose, we recommend Oracle's open-source hypervisor VirtualBox rather than VMware's closed-source hypervisor VMware Workstation.
+The former supports all operating systems supported by `betse` out of the box, including OS X; the latter supports Linux and Windows but *not* OS X out of the box.
+Moreover, the former is free (as in both beer and speech); the latter is non-free (as in both beer and speech).

+#### No Cross-freezing or -compilation

 PyInstaller supports neither **cross-freezing** (i.e., generation of executables intended for execution on operating systems other than the current)